Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * make para a status effect (and fall later)

-* make the brush selector better visually (grey emphasis)
+* reorganize the research tree to include inhale/exhale

 **"Serene Collective" design**